I am half blind, I am half deaf; I am half Helen Keller.

 Creating half Helen Foundation

-Shortly after graduating from St. Edward’s University, Chelsea learned about the Spot camera.
+Shortly after graduating from St. Edward’s University in 2013, Chelsea learned about the Spot camera.
 This revolutionary new tool takes 23 measurements of the eye within seconds.
 Unlike the standard eye chart, which can only measure an individual’s distance acuity, the Spot camera is able to identify six of the most common vision impairments in infants as young as six months old.
 At the same time, the American Academy of Pediatrics began to recommend that children as young as three have vision screenings.
 Chelsea realized that if the camera and these new recommendations had been in place when she was a child, her doctors could have spotted her disease sooner and possibly saved her eye.

-Motivated by her own struggle, Chelsea turned her personal experience into an opportunity to help others.
+Motivated by her own loss, Chelsea turned her personal experience into an opportunity to help others.
 Using her graduation money, she set out to start half Helen Foundation, a nonprofit organization that provides preventive vision and hearing screenings.
 With the help of the West Austin Lions Club and other donors, Chelsea purchased half Helen’s first Spot camera and two audiometers for screenings.

 Chelsea began her work in Hawaii after discovering that, due to budget cuts, the state had stopped conducting mandatory school vision and hearing tests in 1995.
 After contacting the Maui Lions Club and one local school, Chelsea flew out to present her idea.
-When she returned to Texas to a week later, she devised a plan to screen each student in every public school on Maui and its neighboring islands, Lanai and Molokai.
+When she returned to Texas a week later, she devised a plan to screen each student in every public school on Maui and its neighboring islands, Lanai and Molokai.

 Nowadays, Chelsea lives in Texas and returns to Maui twice each year!
 As of 2019, half-Helen Foundation will have screened over 45,000 children in Hawaii and Texas!
 If children need additional services after being screened, hH works to ensure they receive a full eye exam and corrective wear.